Mortgages For Temps and Agency Workers

 Can agency workers get a mortgage?

 Yes, it’s possible.
-But, you may find the process more difficult without some expert support and advice.
+But, you may find the process more difficult without expert support and advice.
 There are lenders out there who can offer mortgages to UK agency workers, but the available pool of lending options will be quite small.

 Can you get a mortgage with a casual or temporary job?